nullromo/hptcg-proxy-printer/README.md

 -   `predeploy`
     -   Automatically runs when the `deploy` script is run.

+## 💥 Known Issues

+There is one card (Werewolf) that won't seem to rotate properly.
+See [issue #3](https://github.com/nullromo/hptcg-proxy-printer/issues/3).
+For now there is [a pdf](https://github.com/nullromo/hptcg-proxy-printer/blob/main/Werewolf.pdf) that you can use instead.

 ## 🧑‍🏫 License, Contributing, etc.

 See [LICENSE](./LICENSE) and [CONTRIBUTING.md](./CONTRIBUTING.md).